The information below is a description from the 2023 Fair to show what kind of things take place at the Fair.

 Start: 8.45am at the junction of Mortimer Road and Mill Road.
-The tour is led by Green Badge Guides and the route is accessible to all.
-Price £12 on the day, £10 if booked in advance; children under 16 free.
+The tour (approximately 90 minutes) is led by Green Badge Guides Sophie Smiley and Veronica Speirs, and the route is accessible to all.
+Price £15 on the day, £13 if booked in advance; children under 16 free.
 Book via [email protected].
 A donation will be made to Mill Road History Society.

-Come and find out about the local people who lived in Mill Road: stories of the mill, murder, pubs, the workhouse, intrepid women on camels… and much more.
+Come and find out about the local people who lived in Mill Road: stories of the mill, murder, pubs, the workhouse, intrepid women on camels, a German spy… and much more.
 After the arrival of the railway, this street was a place where you could get everything, from birth to death.
 Learn how to uncover the hidden marks previous inhabitants left behind – and perhaps share some memories of your own.

 Films at ARU Drama Centre